 A semiconductor that passes current from one terminal to another terminal and in which current can only flow in one direction, known as rectification.
 Some common uses of diodes include reverse current protection, to clip or clamp circuits, and to provide logic gates.
-Another common usage is as a source for generating light, known as a Light Emitting Diodes, or LEDs.
+Another common usage is as a source for generating light, known as a Light-Emitting Diode, or LED.
 Different LEDs work at different wavelengths (the measure of distance between the peak and the trough in a wave), associated with different recognized colors of light.
-Some LEDs are made to be especially bright, such as a car headlamp to help us see the road more clearly.
+Some LEDs are made to be especially bright, such as a car headlamp made to help us see the road more clearly.
 Others are meant to be more diffuse, thereby working more as a source of information, like a car brake light or turn signal.
-Multiple light emitting diodes can be packaged together in groups of the that include a red, a green, and a blue LED.
-These RGB LED's can be further packaged together to create a full LED matrix display.
+Multiple light-emitting diodes can be packaged together in groups of three that include a red, a green, and a blue LED.
+These RGB LEDs can be further packaged together to create a full LED matrix display.

 The positively charged electrodes conducting electric current from a cell into a device like a diode.